DATE BULLYING, VIOLENCE & SEXIAL ASSAULT

 YOUR ABUSER WILL TELL YOU IT IS YOUR FAULT THEY HURT YOU … IT IS NOT!

-Unfortunately for Chris Brown and Rihanna they have become the poster children for Date Bullying and Domestic Violence.
-Chris would physically and verbally abuse Rihanna and she would keep allowing him to come back into her life each time he apologized.
-Finally, when it got so bad and the headlines were screaming the news, Rihanna had enough and left Chris.
-Chris, we hope, got the help he needed to find out why … HE ALLOWED ANGER TO CONTROL HIM INSTEAD OF HIM CONTROLLING HIS ANGER.
+Chris Brown and Rihanna become the prime example for Date Bullying and Domestic Violence.
+Brown would physically and verbally abuse Rihanna and yet she kept allowing him to come back into her life each time he apologized.
+Finally, when it got so bad, and the headlines were screaming the news, Rihanna had enough and left him.
+We hope Brown got the help he needed to find out why … HE ALLOWED ANGER TO CONTROL HIM INSTEAD OF HIM CONTROLLING HIS ANGER.

 If you are in an abusive relationship or know of someone who is, the most important first step to take is to realize that it’s not your fault.
 You are not causing the abuser to harm you.
 Your abuser could be your boyfriend, girlfriend, close relative (mom, dad, sibling, etc.) or friend.
 Most abusers are victims of domestic violence themselves but that is no excuse.
 No one has permission to harm you or your family members.
 NO ONE!
 YOU can stop the cycle by learning as much as you can about domestic and date bullying/violence and getting help as soon as you can.
 For example, domestic bullying/violence is more than physical violence.
 Check out this list.

 1) Does he/she try to keep you away from your friends and family?
 Abusers want to isolate you so that they have even more power over you.

 8) Do you break up, then make up, then break up again?
 Does he/she convince you to stay in the relationship even though you know you NEED and WANT to get out?
 It is a vicious circle that keeps you locked in and scared to follow what your heart and MIND are telling you.

 STOP THE CYCLE OF ABUSE AND GET HELP